Electronic drum sets have come a very long way from the old awkward models of the 1980s.

 This guide is written to answer every question you have about electronic drum sets.

-I’ve also include electronic drum set reviews to suit every budget.
+I’ve also included electronic drum set reviews to suit every budget.

 Some are catered to the beginner starting their journey into the drumming world, whereas others are large budget kits that can completely replace professional session acoustic sets for live performances.